 One of the symptoms affecting the eye and worrying people is excessive watering of the eyes.
 Although in many situations involving exposure to the cold or wind it's normal and very common for the eyes to water, there are people who constantly face this issue.

 It's called epiphora or constant eye watering due to a drainage issue, which makes daily activities difficult and becomes a pathology that needs to be seen to by an ophthalmologist.

 The tear duct is a tube-shaped drainage system that collects tears using small orifices (names lacrimal punctum) in the side closest to the nose of both eyelids and sends it to the nose.

 The tears that have not evaporated empty out the nose through a system consisting of tubes, canaliculi (in the eyelids), the lacrimal sac, and the nasolacrimal duct.

 Obstruction of this tube system causes an accumulation of tears that the nose cannot drain.
 The eye has excess water and it fails to eliminate all types of debris.

 If the tear duct is blocked at any point in its trajectory, the tear overflows and the patient cries.

 Obstruction of the tear duct could be for different reasons (age, nose trauma, nasal allergies, conjunctivitis, a tumour).

 In children, obstruction of this conduct could be due to the fact that it did not develop correctly at birth.
-It's important to see the ophthalmologist as soon as possible to determine the best course of treatment.
+It is important to see an ophthalmologist as soon as possible to determine the best course of treatment.

 - Eye watering, blurred vision, eye irritation or conjunctivis